archy-bold/eloquent-searchable/README.md

 <a name="issues"></a>
 ## Issues

+* Initial indexing - the only models to be indexed are those added after the package has been installed.
 * Basic text search only - the package currently only supports very basic searching on text.
 * Limited results - only a limited number of results (10) are currently returned and pagination isn't supported.
 * Limited search engines - only elasticsearch is currently supported.
 You need server access and Java installed to use elasticsearch.